saitamasahil/skyscraper/docs/IMPORT.md

 ```

-!!! warning
+!!! tip

-    Make sure any line matches _exactly_ with the line in the recipe **including white-space characters such as newline characters, spaces and tabs!** Otherwise Skyscraper won't recognize it.
-Especially for newline characters this can be difficult to debug.
-Newline characters appear the same in an editor so you won't notice the problem until you load it up in a hex editor.
+    As with Skyscraper 3.9.2 onwards you are no longer required to have the same indention or whitespace (hard tabs, spaces) as in the `definitions.dat`.
+Matching is solely done via XML elements (e.g. `<title>`), which saves you headache in identifiying whitespace mismatch between the XML template and your XML import file.
+Just assure to use closing elements (`</title>`) and the same caSiNg in the tags between template and import file.

 **Example 2**